 Campo Fina, Healdsburg

 The patio is irresistible year-round, where we relax at salvaged-wood tables under an open-beamed canopy framed with brick columns and creeping vines, take in a game on the bocce court, grab a cocktail at the concrete bar, and watch the action around the freestanding wood-burning pizza oven.
-Details: Campo Fina, 330 Healdsburg Avenue, Healdsburg, 707-395-4640
+Campo Fina, 330 Healdsburg Ave., Healdsburg, 707-395-4640

-Girl & the Fig, Sonoma
+the girl & the fig, Sonoma

 The restaurant recently expanded, enclosing its garden patio for extra shade and seating, and that’s a good thing, since there are usually lines out the door.
 The lure is lovely plates like breakfast tartine of housemade chicken sausage, veggie scramble, white cheddar, smoked paprika hollandaise, salsa verde, and grilled French bread; baked eggs Provencal with garden tomatoes, fennel, leeks, organic eggs, gremolata, and grilled bread; and a decadent pork belly sandwich with fennel aioli, apples and cabbage on a brioche bun, served with crispy frites. the girl & the fig, 110 W. Spain St., Sonoma, 707-938-3634